ritobrotoghosh/SQL--Case-Study-2-Pizza-Runner/README.md

 ## Case Study Questions

-The case study has been divided into four areas of focus, including:
+The case study has been divided into the following areas of focus:

 - Pizza Metrics
 - Runner and Customer Experience
 - Ingredient Optimisation
 - Pricing and Ratings
+- Bonus Questions

 #### A. Pizza Metrics